alissa-huskey/space-walls/doc/system-images.md

 System Images
 =============

-System images are stored here:
+System images may be stored in the following locations:

 `/Library/Caches/Desktop Pictures/{uid}/lockscreen.png`
+`/System/Library/Desktop Pictures`
+`~/Library/Application Support/com.apple.mobileAssetDesktop/`

-This will give you a list of all pictures (though not the path).
+This may give you a list of all (built-in?) pictures.

 `plutil -p /System/Library/Desktop\ Pictures/.orderedPictures.plist | less`

-They may also be stored in one of the following:

-`~/Library/Application Support/com.apple.mobileAssetDesktop/`
-`/System/Library/Desktop Pictures`

 ### Default Desktop Picture